mue/docs/docs/development.md

 To build the marketplace content JSON (all.json), run ``cd scripts && node updatejson.js``.
 This will update the content on the server, and you should run this when developing or pushing your changes.

 ## Proxy
 This is the Cloudflare Worker used for proxying requests to Unsplash, Pexels, OpenWeatherMap and Mapbox.
 Unlike the other APIs, this is not available publicly.
-Please refrain from using it outside of Mue
+Please refrain from using it outside Mue.
 ### Installation
 #### Requirements
 * A free [Cloudflare](https://www.cloudflare.com) account